NFL Week 13 takeaways: Ravens move closer to playoffs

 Baltimore Ravens 26, Atlanta Falcons 16

-Lamar Jackson staked his claim to the starting-quarterback job for the rest of the season, becoming the fifth rookie QB to win his first three NFL starts.
+Lamar Jackson staked his claim to the starting quarterback job for the rest of the season, becoming the fifth rookie QB to win his first three NFL starts.
 It's not always pretty or smooth, but Jackson brings a run-first offensive identity that has turned Baltimore into a serious playoff contender.
 The Ravens (7-5) hold a one-game lead for the No. 6 playoff spot in the AFC, thanks primarily to Jackson's running ability.
 There is a chance Joe Flacco could be cleared to play in next Sunday's game against the Chiefs, but it would be difficult to take the job away from Jackson at this point. -- Jamison Hensley

 The Falcons needed to count on their offense if they had any chance of salvaging the season.
 Instead, the offense failed once again in a fourth consecutive loss.
-Managing just 131 total yards against the Ravens -- the lowest since 105 in a 1999 loss to the 49ers -- seems inexcusable for a team that has a one-time MVP in Matt Ryan and five-time Pro Bowler Julio Jones.
-But, as Ryan said, the Falcons didn't execute the plays, and some of the play calls were questionable.
+Managing 131 total yards against the Ravens -- Atlanta's lowest since totaling 105 in a 1999 loss to the 49ers -- seems inexcusable for a team that has a one-time MVP in Matt Ryan and five-time Pro Bowler Julio Jones.
+But, as Ryan said, the Falcons didn't execute the plays, and some of the playcalls were questionable.
 Now the 4-8 Falcons have to figure out how to move forward at Green Bay. -- Vaughn McClure

 Los Angeles Rams 30, Detroit Lions 16